TyreeBlakeBailey/Networking/Network_Secuirty.md

     Check Destination and Source IP address and TCP/UDP ports

 ### Application Gateway Firewall
-    Able to do everythign of a packet filterign firewall Will also check the application data
+    Able to do everything of a packet filterign firewall Will also check the application data

 ## De-militarised zone DMZ